2019 Scientific Research and Experimental Development tax credit claim

 A) Hand written digits are being used for object (spatial) pattern recognition using a topological activation structure and binon hierarchy for long term memory of patterns/objects and their associated labels.
 This treats the two dimensional array of pixels as a one dimensional row of stimuli.

 B) Morse code is being used for sequential (temporal) pattern recognition from multi-sensor senses producing magnitude (ratio scale) and discrete (symbolic / nominal) stimulus readings using a hierarchy of binons.
-This software uses a state and spike driven binon activation approach.

 In area B (Morse code recognition):